Can renting improve your credit score?

 Tenants may need to register with a Rental Exchange partner when privately renting to a particular landlord with one or a small number of properties.
 However, larger housing organisations and groups may already be set up to give rental details to a Rental Exchange partner.
 This may be something you need to talk about with your landlord or property management organisation in case you need to opt in to the service.

 You can also check with your landlord if you are living in a social housing property, or a council house, as they may be required to report your payments.
-You can also report to a Rental Exchange partner, like CreditLadder, yourself if these options aren’t available.
+You can also report to a Rental Exchange partner, like CreditLadder or Emma, yourself if these options aren’t available.

 Other than that, there’s usually very little that landlords really need to get involved in.
 They still get their rent as usual, while you have confirmation of payment.
 The added benefit is that by adding your details to the Rental Exchange system, this can help with credit checks for renting in the future.